kizniche/Mycodo/mycodo-manual.rst

 pins or may be configured to execute linux commands in order to allow an unlimited number of potential uses.
 There are a few different types of
-outputs: simple switching of pins (HIGH/LOW), generating pulse-width modulated (PWM) signals, switching 433 MHz wireless relays, and linux command execution.
+outputs: simple switching of pins (HIGH/LOW), generating pulse-width modulated (PWM) signals, switching 315/433 MHz wireless outlets, and linux command execution.
 The most common setup is using a relay to switch electrical devices on and off.